 Scary wipeouts, never-ending wave hold-downs, steep drops, and inevitable bail-outs.
 Big wave surfing can be painful and, sometimes, put your life in serious danger.

-Big wave surfers have learned to prepare for big occasions.
+Big-wave surfers have learned to prepare for big occasions.
 Their daily job requires a perfect balance between physical health and mental preparation.

-Part of the process involves realizing and accepting how much is at stake when you're traveling down the face of a giant wave at 50 miles per hour (80 kilometers per hour) with a massive wall of water chasing you at full throttle.
+Part of the process involves realizing and accepting how much is at stake when traveling down the face of a giant wave at 50 miles per hour (80 kilometers per hour) with a massive wall of water chasing you at full throttle.

 Brock Little, Laird Hamilton, Shane Dorian, Garrett McNamara, Grant Twiggy Baker, Grant Washburn, Greg Long, Ian Walsh, Jay Moriarity, Jeff Clark, Mike Parsons, Peter Mel, and Ross Clarke-Jones are some of the best big wave surfers of all time.